mcaceresb/stata-gtools/docs/index.md

 - `gcollapse (nansum)` and `gcollapse (rawnansum)` outputs a missing value for sums if all inputs are missing (instead of 0).
 - `gcollapse, sumcheck` keeps integer types with `sum` if the sum will not overflow.

+Differences from `greshape`

+- Several option allow turning off error checks for faster execution,
+  including: `fast` (similar to `fast` in `gcollapse`), `unsorted` (do not sort the output), `nodupcheck` (allow duplicates in `i`), `nomisscheck` (allow missing values and/or leading blanks in `j`), or `nochecks` (all of the above).
+- Subcommands `gather` and `spread` implement the equivalent commands from R's `tidyr` package.
+- At the moment, `j(name [values])` is not supported.
+All values of `j` are used.
+- "reshape mode" is not supported.
+Reshape variables are not saved as part of the current dataset's characteristics, meaning the user cannot type `reshape wide` and `reshape long` without further arguments to reverse the `reshape`.
+This syntax is very cumbersome and difficult to support; `greshape` re-wrote much of the code base and had to dispense with this functionality.
+- For that same reason, "advanced" syntax is not supported, including the subcommands: clear, error, query, i, j, xij, and xi.
+- `@` syntax is not (yet) supported but is planned for a future release.

 Differences from `xtile`, `pctile`, and `_pctile`